How Would College Basketball Look if the One-and-Done Rule Disappeared?

 Developmental-Learning Opportunities for Players

 By eliminating the one-and-done rule, we would give elite players who could fully develop their game at college another option.
+Players would have more time to develop fundamental skills and team chemistry, often missed in the rush to join the NBA.

 Also, college programs could offer on-the-job training to young athletes through mentorship.
 Coaching staffs led by former players could act as role models.
 The advice would be important as they have to find their way through the difficulties of professional basketball.